olegware/jisho-/README.md

 # jisho++

-Japanese word/phrase translator with Kanji recognition

-# Intentions:
-  - Use Jisho.org API to provide a simpler-to-use version of all jisho.org capabilities with additional features
+  -  A simple-to-use, locally run Japanese/English translation tool with additional features based on Jisho.org API

 # Currently planned additional features:
   - Canvas with Kanji recognition so user can search words inluding Kanji for which they do not know the reading(s)